-Daniel Roberts is a co-founder and Co-Chief Executive Officer of Iris Energy.
-Daniel Roberts also serves as an Executive Director.
+Daniel Roberts has served as an Executive Director since the Company's incorporation.
 Daniel Roberts is entitled to receive an annual base salary of A\$375,000 (inclusive of superannuation) and other standard employment benefits given to employees in Australia (such as annual leave, long service leave, personal/carer's and compassionate leave).
 Daniel Roberts is also eligible to participate in Company bonus plans, option plans, share plans or other incentive plans if they are approved by our board.